 '''

-class ppb.events.PreRender(time_delta: float, scene: Scene = None)
+class ppb.events.PreRender(time_delta: float, scene: ppb.scenes.BaseScene = None)

+The Renderer is preparing to render.

 '''

-The Renderer is preparing to render.

 PreRender is called before every frame is rendered.
-Things that are strictly for display purposes (like the text of a score board or the position of the camera) should happen on\pre\render.
+Things that are strictly for display purposes (like the text of a score board or the position of the camera) should happen on_pre_render.

 '''

-time_delta: float
+scene = None

 '''